galacean/engine/docs/en/graphics/light/directional.md

 | Color     | Controls the color of the parallel light, default is white       |
 | Culling Mask     | Controls which objects the light needs to illuminate, default is Everything.
 Needs to be used in conjunction with the Entity's Layer  |

+> Directional lights can cast shadows.
+For more information, see the [shadow documentation](/en/docs/graphics/light/shadow).

 ## Script Usage